Elliott-Green/skelekit-wagmiconnect/README.md

 A more opinionated, but barebones front end web3 template using some of my favorite technologies.

+SkeleKit-WagmiConnect is the lovechild of the 'create-skeleton-app' and the demo example provided by WalletConnect.

 This repository superceeds my previous frontend learning efforts with Sveltekit [here](https://github.com/Elliott-Green/skelekit-wagmiconnect)

    <img src="./skelekit-wagmiconnect.png" alt="Logo" >